jyauri/Brazilian-Sign-Language-Recognition-in-a-Healthcare-Setting/README.md

   First, we choose 107 medical signs selected from common dialogues in health-care centers.

-  Next, signs were recorded using a Kinect v2 sensor which provides color, depth, and skeleton data.
+  Next, signs were recorded using a Microsoft Kinect v2 sensor which provides color, depth, and skeleton data.
 The signer perfomed each sign in a stop-motion fashiong six times.

 * Methods: